A movie for every day of the year – a good one

 The Ice Storm (1997, dir: Ang Lee)

 Wife-swapping, drink, drugs and under-age sex.
 Director Ang Lee uses them all in this claustrophobic film to make a simple point: that the American way of life, based only on the “I want, I want” principle, has taken a wrong turn.
-And he sets it against the background of Watergate (constantly on the TV) to suggest when the wrong road was taken.
+And he sets it against the background of Watergate (news reports about which are constantly burbling away in the background on the TV) to suggest when the wrong road was taken.

 - Ang Lee doesn’t make bad films